nschonni/healthvault-docs/healthvault/concepts/data/custom-data-types.md

     }
 }
 ```
 This is also not very different.
 The big change is that if there is a type name stored in format-tag, you create an instance of that type, find the custom data for it, and then call ParseXml() on that object.
-Note that it's possible that that format-tag isn't a type that you know about, so you have to deal with those cases.
+Note that it's possible that the format-tag isn't a type that you know about, so you have to deal with those cases.

 The object instances are created by CreateObjectByName():